Ollama MCP server

 Stats

-Add the following to your Claude Desktop configuration file (located at ~/Library/Application Support/Claude/claude_desktop_config.json on macOS):
+Add to your Claude Desktop configuration file (located at ~/Library/Application Support/Claude/claude_desktop_config.json on macOS):

 {